Panama disease

 Panama disease (or Fusarium wilt) is a plant disease that infects banana plants (Musa spp.).
-It is a wilting disease caused by the fungus Fusarium oxysporum f. sp. cubense (Foc).
-The pathogen is resistant to fungicides and its control is limited to phytosanitary measures.
+It is a wilting disease caused by the fungus Fusarium oxysporum f. sp. cubense.
+The pathogen is resistant to fungicides, and its control is limited to phytosanitary measures.

 During the 1950s, an outbreak of Panama disease almost wiped out commercial Gros Michel banana production.
 The Gros Michel banana was the dominant cultivar of bananas, and Fusarium wilt inflicted enormous costs and forced producers to switch to other, disease-resistant cultivars.
 Since the 2010s, a new outbreak of Panama disease caused by the strain Tropical Race 4 (TR4) has threatened the production of the Cavendish banana, today's most popular cultivar.

 Overview

-Although fruits of the wild bananas (Musa spp.) have large, hard seeds, most edible bananas are seedless.
+Although fruits of the wild banana plants (Musa spp.) have large, hard seeds, most edible bananas are seedless.
 Banana plants are therefore propagated asexually from offshoots.
-Because these rhizomes are usually free of symptoms even when the plant is infected by F. oxysporum f. sp. cubense, they are a common means by which this pathogen is disseminated.
+Because these rhizomes are usually free of symptoms even when the plant is infected by Fusarium oxysporum f.sp. cubense (Foc), they are a common means by which this pathogen is disseminated.
 It can also be spread in soil and running water, on farm implements or machinery.

 Panama disease is one of the most destructive plant diseases of modern times.
 It is believed to have originated in Southeast Asia and was first reported in Australia in 1876.
-The disease didn't attract widespread attention until the early 20th century when it began heavily affecting banana cultivations in Panama and Costa Rica.
+The disease did not attract widespread attention until the early 20th century when it began heavily affecting banana cultivations in Panama and Costa Rica.
 By 1950 it had spread to all the banana-producing regions of the world with the exception of some islands in the South Pacific, the Mediterranean, Melanesia and Somalia.